 The U.S. Department of Energy Office of Environmental Management is nearing completion of a campaign in Idaho that involves reconditioning previously containerized transuranic waste to allow its safe shipment to the Waste Isolation Pilot Plant in New Mexico for permanent disposal.
 September 30, 2025September 30, 2025

 Nicholas Balsmeier became the manager for the Idaho Cleanup Project (ICP) on June 1, 2025.
-He joined EM with Hover 20 years of experience with aerospace, nuclear maintenance, operations and oversight of environmental restoration activities.
+He joined EM with over 20 years of experience with aerospace, nuclear maintenance, operations and oversight of environmental restoration activities.

 Before becoming the manager, he was with the ICP for more than 11 years as federal staff and five years as a contractor.
 He was formerly the Assistant Manager for Idaho Nuclear Technology and Engineering Center.